jundalisay/spblist/content/en/research/poincare/science/chapter-05b.md

 In other words, **the state of the bodies and their mutual distances at any moment will solely depend on the state of the same bodies and on their mutual distances at the initial moment.
 But it will in no way depend on the absolute initial position of the system and of its absolute initial orientation.**

 **This is what we shall call the law of relativity.**

+> *Superysics Note: This is consistent with both Descartes' Rule 1 of Movement and Quantum Mechanics which is also state-based.
+And so, we can safely replace Einstein's Relativity with that of Poincare and use it as foudation for anti-gravity (spacetime) technologies that are impossible with Einstein.

 So far I have spoken as a Euclidean geometer.
 But an experiment requires an interpretation on:
 - the Euclidean hypothesis, and